swarbler/bestof/tech/peripherals/displays.md

 > Elite Screens also make good projector screens, but Silver Ticket is usually a bit better on price

-{: .warning }
-Do NOT buy the thin bezel screens, they are ridiculously overpriced!
+> do **NOT** buy the thin bezel screens, they are ridiculously overpriced!
 It also makes it a lot more difficult to align the projector correctly…